 Later, we retired to our room to relax with a couple of gin and tonics.

-I made use of the huge bath and soaked in some bubbles, before reclining on bed, G&T in hand to watch the Blues Brothers with Mr G. I last watched the movie around a hundred years ago!
+I made use of the huge bath and soaked in some bubbles, before reclining on the bed, G&T in hand to watch the Blues Brothers with Mr G. I last watched the movie around a hundred years ago.
 Viewing it on our humongous TV was like having a private cinema screening.
 I’d forgotten just how good the soundtrack was.
-Our chilled-out evening of Blues Brothers and gin will go down on record as being a damn fine night.

 The next morning we ate breakfast in the beautiful breakfast room.
 Everything looked delicious, so it was difficult to choose.
 In the end I had a small bowl of porridge slathered in honey, a small plate of Continental goodies and a bacon butty – eclectic.
 Mr G stuck with Eggs Royale, his breakfast favourite.